Melchizedek6809/cocz.net/content/about-me/index.md

 I'm a free software developer and language enthusiast, originally from Germany.
 My journey in software development has been driven by curiosity and a passion for elegant solutions to complex problems.

-As I travel across different countries, I find inspiration in diverse cultures and perspectives that often influence my approach to coding.

 Regarding the format of the blog: I'm trying to make it a habit to write every week about my various projects and my thoughts regarding the technologies used, sometimes interspersed with personal stuff.

 ## My Interests